Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: Discussion

+However, at a practical level one should consider how the cross terms impact the QE, which has a more complicated structure.
+For this we performed a simple test: we assumed that when writing down the galaxy bias expansion we could ignore the cross terms, i.e.\ we considered the pure operators of EP violation and local PNG.
+We carried out a preliminary analysis and found that some level of contamination is present at the QE level (although we note that QE bias-hardening techniques may help with this; see \citealt{Namikawa_2013, Darwish:2020prn}).
+Detailed calculations will be needed to understand how the multipole structure changes, how symmetric and anti-symmetric components couple in the QE, etc.

-Whether or not we are able to attribute an anti-symmetric shift to PNG or EP violation, we should remember that a detection of a pole in the squeezed bispectrum would represent a significant finding on its own, given that EP violation is competing with PNG, not with complicated but known physics.
+But we should not lose perspective.
+Even if an observed anti-symmetric shift could not be uniquely attributed to PNG or EP violation, detecting a pole in the squeezed bispectrum would represent a significant finding on its own, since EP violation is competing with PNG, not with complex but known physics.
 Still, a combined treatment including both EP violation and PNG (and non-adiabatic fluctuations) will eventually be necessary to realise the full potential of the consistency relation as a test for new physics.